SitrakaResearchAndPOC/nasm/nasm_linux.md

 ```
 apt install nasm binutils gcc libc6-dev-i386 gcc-multilib git unzip
 ```
+Configuring network
 OR USE PREINSTALLED OS (named ASM)

 * sans retour à la ligne
+TEXT EDITOR IS NANO OR GEDIT</br>
+IF YOU USE NANO : PLEASE TAPE CTRL+Y FOR SAVING AND ENTER AFTER </br>
+IF YOU USE GEDIT : PLEASE TAPE CTRL+S FOR SAVING AND ENTER
 ```
 nano hello.asm
 ```